omarmamdouhismaiel/The-GitHub-History-of-the-Scala-Language/README.md

 # The-GitHub-History-of-the-Scala-Language
-Find the true Scala experts by exploring its development history in Git and GitHub.
+Find the true Scala experts by exploring its development history in Git and GitHub. ___ (DataCamp Project Example)